JiaXinEu/tp/docs/UserGuide.md

 * The new window contains statistics: Total Students, Average Grade, and Standard Deviation of Grades.
 * It also contains a pie chart of students' grades.
   * If there are 0 students, the pie chart does not display.
+* Do note that the `summary` command does not consider archived students.

 Displayed after the command: `summary`